 While there are no specific salary statistics available for those who teach agriculture classes in secondary schools, the median annual wage for secondary-school career and technical education teachers was $55,160 in May 2012, according to the BLS.

-The BLS reported that employment of career and technical education teachers in secondary schools was expected to increase very little or not at all from 2010 to 2020.
-This stagnant job growth projection is based on the trend toward focusing on traditional academics rather than on career and technical courses.
+The BLS reported that employment of career and technical education teachers in secondary schools was expected to increase by 5% from 2012 to 2022.
+This slower-than-average job growth projection is based on the trend toward focusing on traditional academics rather than on career and technical courses.